 When walking into D’s Place in Soulard, located on 9th and Barton, visitors will quickly realize they have stepped into a place all its own.
 The location, which has been serving drinks and food to Soulard area residents for over a hundred years, attracts patrons of all types.

 The owner, Dan Shields, quit his corporate job to purchase the location in the hopes of keeping its legacy as a welcoming neighbourhood establishment.
-“I moved into a house nearby and saw the bar was run-down,” said Shields, “made an offer to purchase, they accepted, then made the necessary improvements.”
-Since Shields purchased the location, Soulard area residents, from corporate employees to construction workers have flocked to the bar.
+“I moved into a house nearby and saw the bar was run-down,” said Shields, ” I made an offer to purchase, they accepted, and then made the necessary improvements.”
+Since Mr. Shields purchased the location, Soulard area residents, from corporate employees to construction workers have flocked to the bar.

-While D’s Place offers Karaoke and trivia on various nights, the Juke Box is one the most favored attractions.
+While D’s Place offers drink and food specials along with trivia on various nights, the Juke Box is one the most favored attractions.
 The Juke Box is also an indicator of the range of people attracted to the Soulard Bar.
 In just one evening patrons might hear a range of genres including top 40, rock, and country.
 Patrons at D’s Place can find themselves amused with numerous arcade games and darts.
-The Soulard bar also has four televisions hung throughout so patrons can watch sporting events with friends.
-D’s Place also has an extensive menu which includes homemade ½ pound Angus burgers, pizzas, and wings.
+The Soulard bar also has seven televisions hung throughout so patrons can watch sporting events with friends.
+D’s Place also has an extensive menu which includes homemade award winning burgers, pizzas, and seventeen variations of wings.